NicoHood/HoodLoader2/Readme.md

 **The IDE integration is not ready yet.
 Please [use this core for now (with USB)](https://www.mattairtech.com/index.php/development-boards/mt-db-u1.html).**

-**A workaround is now available in *avr/* (copy to your sketchbook).
+**A workaround is now available in *avr/* (copy to your sketchbook hardware folder).
 You can use the blink example to compile code for the 16u2 without any USB functions.**

 Go to the [HID Project](https://github.com/NicoHood/HID) page to get the newest Arduino core library for the 16u2.